ierdss/base-column-width/README.md

 ## Description

-Customize the column sizes of your Obsidian Bases.
+Customize the column sizes of your base.
 You can only customize a base file.
-The columns you resized affect embedded Bases.
+The columns you resized affect embedded bases.

 This uses a parser that I created to manipulate the contents of the base file.